Engineermar/DOcloud-GreenTruck-sample/README.md

 </profile>
 ```

-Finally, in your Bluemix dashbard, click on `Create a Space` and call it `demo`.
+Finally, in your Bluemix dashboard, click on `Create a Space` and call it `demo`.
 The application will be deployed in this
 space.

 ### Build